networknt/light-doc/content/en/tutorial/security/bootstrap-from-key-service.md

 ### Build and Test again

-Let's rebuilt and restart the server.
+Let's rebuild and restart the server.

 ```
 cd ~/networknt/light-example-4j/rest/swagger/petstore.bak
 mvn clean install exec:exec
 ```

-Now let's issue the same curl command as above and you will have an error as there is no token in the header.
+Now let's issue the same curl command as above.
+You will have an error as there is no token in the header.

 ```